Children's activities in Prague

 and next to Kampa Park Restaurant

 Open: 08:00-19:00 in summer, 08:00-17:00 in winter.

-Directions: if you cross Charles Bridge from the Old Town over to the Lesser Town, the playground is visible on your right.
-As soon as you cross the water take the first steps down on your left.
-Turn right, go under Charles Bridge, then immediately right again.
+Directions from the Old Town: cross Charles Bridge to the Lesser Town and Kampa Playground is visible on your right.
+From the bridge, once over the river take the steps down on your left.
+Turn right, walk under Charles Bridge, then immediately right again.

 There is another playground in the New Town

-, another playground is in the park opposite the Main Train Station (Hlavni Nadrazi)
+opposite the Main Train Station (Praha Hlavni Nadrazi)

-.
-It has a slides, swings, climbing towers, sandpits and a zip line.
+, with slides, swings, climbing towers, sandpit and a zip line.

 Address: corner of Opletalova and Bolzanova streets.